tabahi/WebSpeechAnalyzer/README.md

 - 13 = Syllable Features 53x / syllable [ML]

 Level Descriptions:
 - `Bar` and `Spectrum` levels return a 1D array of raw FFT or Mel bins (depending on the `spec_type`) at the interval of each window step (~25 ms).
-The only difference is that `Spectrum` level keeps a history of bins for plotting the spectrum.
+The only difference is that `Spectrum` level keeps a history of bins for plotting the spectrum. _(currently disabled in the callback, only use it view plots)_
 - `Segments` level returns a 2D array of shape `(step, bins)` of FFT or Mel-bins for each segment.
 The 1st axis is along the window steps, 2nd axis is along the FFT or Mel bins at each step.
 Each segment is separated by pauses in speech.
 - `Segment Formants` returns an array of shape `(steps, 9)`.
 The 9 features include frequency, energy and bandwidth of 3 most prominent formants at that particular window step.
 Indices `[0,1,2]` are the frequency, energy and bandwidth of the lowest frequency formant.
 - `Syllable Formants` returns the same array of shape `(steps, 9)` as `Segment Formants` but in this case the division and the length (total number of steps) is much shorter because syllables are separated by even minor pauses and other sudden shifts in formant frequency and energy.